booktree/booktree/README.md

     - users to develop from the web UI without installing anything
     - users to sell the compiled output from our website

--   Books have much lower costs than videos for:
+-   Books have much lower costs than videos to:

-    - creation
+    - create
-    - modification
+    - modify
     - search
-    - disk space and bandwidth.
+    - transmit and store, because files are smaller

     A sequence of well chosen images is better than a video because it is easy to refer to one of the images.